Natural gas: Added odor

-Natural gas in its native state is colorless and almost odorless.
-In order to assist consumers in detecting leaks, an odorizer with a scent similar to rotten eggs, tert-Butylthiol (t-butyl mercaptan), is added.
-Sometimes a related compound, thiophane, may be used in the mixture.
-Situations in which an odorant that is added to natural gas can be detected by analytical instrumentation, but cannot be properly detected by an observer with a normal sense of smell, have occurred in the natural gas industry.
-This is caused by odor masking, when one odorant overpowers the sensation of another.
+In its native state, natural gas is colorless and almost odorless.
+In the US, the New London School explosion that occurred in 1937 in Texas caused a push for legislation requiring the addition of an odorant to assist consumers in detecting leaks.
+An odorizer with an unpleasant smell, such as thiophane or tert-butylthiol (t-butyl mercaptan) may be added.
+Situations have occurred in which an odorant cannot be properly detected by an observer with a normal sense of smell despite being detectable by analytical instruments.
+This is caused by odor masking, when one odor overpowers the sensation of another.
 As of 2011, the industry is conducting research on the causes of odor masking.

 Risk of explosion

 Explosions caused by natural gas leaks occur a few times each year.
 Individual homes, small businesses and other structures are most frequently affected when an internal leak builds up gas inside the structure.
 Leaks often result from excavation work, such as when contractors dig and strike pipelines, sometimes without knowing any damage resulted.
 Frequently, the blast is powerful enough to significantly damage a building but leave it standing.
 In these cases, the people inside tend to have minor to moderate injuries.
 Occasionally, the gas can collect in high enough quantities to cause a deadly explosion, destroying one or more buildings in the process.
 Many building codes now forbid the installation of gas pipes inside cavity walls or below floor boards to mitigate against this risk.
 Gas usually dissipates readily outdoors, but can sometimes collect in dangerous quantities if flow rates are high enough.
-However, considering the tens of millions of structures that use the fuel, the individual risk of using natural gas is low.
+However, considering the tens of millions of structures that use the fuel, the individual risk from using natural gas is low.